-As their name suggests, Under Armour are trying to recreate that feeling of getting into the flow, where you feel zero distractions, everything around you seems to disappear and you want to keep running forever.
+As their name suggests, Under Armour is trying to recreate that feeling of getting into the flow, where you feel zero distractions, everything around you seems to disappear and you want to keep running forever.

-Under Armour Flow Velociti Wind review: the aesthetics
+Under Armour Flow Velociti Wind review: Aesthetics

 This shoe looks striking and different, which I like and am sure will be very popular.
 The WARP upper is also innovative; you’ll be intrigued and want to touch the woven yarn which looks and feels papery.

 The white Flow midsole doesn’t really attract the dirt, so overall the shoe has stayed clean-looking and sleek.
 However, the WARP material on the front of the toe has picked up dirt quickly.
-There will be several colourways, many of which have bright flashes of colours.
+There will be several colourways, many of which have bright flashes of colour.
 I tested the shoe with an orange block of colour separating the white midsole from the upper, which contained bright orange and blue lines of yarn – a colourful, slightly neon addition to your winter running wardrobe.
 Overall, the shoe size felt slightly large; I normally run in a 5 for all brands, but a 4.5 would have given my foot plenty of room to spread out.

-Under Armour Flow Velociti Wind review: the verdict
+Under Armour Flow Velociti Wind review: Verdict

 The Flow Velociti Wind will give you impressive traction, feel fast and responsive propelling you forward, and offers lots of other tech in a very lightweight shoe.
 They keep you feeling lighter on your feet, so you can run for longer, and are meant to go fast.
 It’s going to be interesting to see how quickly the midsole-come-outsole foam lasts, compared to a more traditional shoe, although UA tells us the FLOW foam is as durable as a carbon runner.
-This is an all-round trainer that is going to be hugely popular due to being so lightweight, giving great rebound, being innovative and easy to run in.
+This is an all-around trainer that is going to be hugely popular due to being so lightweight, giving great rebound, and being innovative and easy to run in.
 They push you forwards, making them ideal for your tempo runs.

 Is the UA FLOW VELOCITI WIND the very best running shoe out there?

-It’s certainly an all-rounder and an exciting shoe, with the potential to support you over longer runs, or adapt when you want to change up a gear.
+It’s certainly an all-rounder and an exciting shoe, with the potential to support you over longer runs or adapt when you want to change up a gear.
 The Flow Velociti Wind offers a lot; visually stunning, high-performance and lightweight.